 10. DISABILITY INSURANCE

-Money Fit Move #10: Figure out how many disability benefits you (and your spouse quality for).
+Money Fit Move #10: Figure out how many disability benefits you (and your spouse qualify for).
 If insufficient to replace your income, get disability insurance.

 You will likely need it